windelbouwman/ppci/docs/reference/codegen/peephole.rst

     my_label:

-Another example is this code:
+Another example is this code for the msp430 architecture:

 .. code-block:: asm

     mov.w @r3, r2    ; load from address pointed to by r3 into r2
     add.w #2, r3  ; increment r3 by 2.

-There might be architectures where these two instructions can be combined into one instruction which has post
+These two instructions can be combined into one instruction which has the same effect:
-increment:

 .. code-block:: asm